 Established employers are subject to a lower or higher rate than new employers depending on an "experience rating."
 This means, among other things, whether your business has ever had any employees who made claims for state unemployment benefits.

 In Florida, reemployment tax reports and payments must be submitted by the end of the month following the calendar quarter for which the report is due.
 In other words, reports and payments are due by the following dates:

 Larger employers (10 or more employees) are required to file reports and payments electronically (online).
 Other employers can file reports and payments online or on paper.
-(There also are options to develop your own reporting software or to upload files; those options are not covered here.)
+(Options also exist for developing your own reporting software or uploading files; those options are not covered here.)